-1. Understand the
+1.Understand the

-"bargaining over positions."
+Corrections an important role in better understanding conflict.
+Often, groups waste time "bargaining over positions."
 Instead of explaining what the interests of their position are, they argue about their "bottom line."

 This is not a useful way to negotiate, because it forces groups to stick to one narrow position.
 Once they are entrenched in a particular position, it will be embarrassing for them to abandon it.